On the Kauffman-Jones polynomial for virtual singular links: Kauffman-Jones polynomial for virtual singular links

 \begin{example} We evaluate the Kauffman-Jones polynomial of an oriented figure-eight knot containing one classical crossing, one singular crossing, and two virtual crossings.
 We begin by applying the defining skein relation for the singular crossing followed by that for the classical negative crossing, as shown below:

 \end{example}

 We end this section by giving a state sum formula for the Kauffman-Jones polynomial of a virtual singular link.
 Before we do so, we need to go over some new notation.

 Consider a virtual Kauffman-Jones state $S$ obtained from a virtual singular link diagram $D$.
-Let $a(S)$ denote the number of negative classical crossings in $D$ minus the number of positive classical crossings that received an oriented resolution to obtain $S$.
-Let $b(s)$ be the number of negative classical crossings in $D$ minus the number of positive crossings that received a disoriented resolution to obtain $S$.
-Similarly, let $\alpha(S)$ denote the number of singular crossings in $D$ that received an oriented resolution, and let $\beta(S)$ denote the number of singular crossings that received a disoriented resolution to result in the state $S$.
+Let $a(S)$ denote the number of negative classical crossings in $D$ that received an oriented resolution to obtain the state $S$ minus the number of positive classical crossings that received an oriented resolution to obtain $S$.
+Similarly, let $b(S)$ be the number of negative classical crossings in $D$ that received a disoriented resolution to obtain $S$ minus the number of positive crossings that received a disoriented resolution to obtain the state $S$.
+In addition, let $\alpha(S)$ denote the number of singular crossings in $D$ that received an oriented resolution, and let $\beta(S)$ denote the number of singular crossings that received a disoriented resolution to result in the state $S$.
 Finally, denote by $|| S ||$ the number of components in $S$ (immersed closed curves with self intersections represented as virtual crossings), and let $c(D)$ represent the number of classical crossings in $D$.

 With these definitions at hand together with the skein relations given in Figures~\ref{fig:extended-jones} and~\ref{fig:graph-skein-rel} (which define our polynomial), we obtain the following state sum formula for the Kauffman-Jones polynomial of a virtual singular link diagram $D$: